 2. DIY Deep Water Culture System

-Deep Water Culture for Aquaponics is also known as Raft or Floating Systems that go back to the history of aquaponics.
+The Deep Water Culture Aquaponics design is also known as Raft or Floating Systems that go back to the history of aquaponics.
 The Ancient civilizations of Aztecs and Asian cultures grew their vegetables on rafts floating in ponds and swamp-like environments (see image left).
 It has now developed into hydroponic systems and more recently Aquaponics Systems.

 As mentioned in our summary from Aquaponics Grow Bed, this system is light on maintenance and best for leafy fast growing vegetables with small root systems.
 The components we use most are for small to medium systems that are suitable for hobbyists and home-based growers, as opposed to commercial systems that require more space and expensive equipment.
 But both have their benefits and and are capable of wonderful produce harvests.